-This is so evidently true that in 2017 the management on the Tsukuba Express line between Tokyo and the city of Tsukuba issued a written apology for leaving the station 20 seconds early.
+This is so evidently true that in 2017 the management of the Tsukuba Express line between Tokyo and the city of Tsukuba issued a written apology for leaving the station 20 seconds early.

-In the issued statement they said they ‘sincerely apologise for the inconvenience caused’.
+In the issued statement they said they ‘sincerely apologize for the inconvenience caused’.

-It’s clear to see that a transport system apologising for leaving at 9:44:20 with a scheduled departure of 9:44:40 has gained the trust of millions of commuters in Tokyo.
+It’s clear to see that a transport system apologizing for leaving at 9:44:20 with a scheduled departure of 9:44:40 has gained the trust of millions of commuters in Tokyo.